Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/1-build-train-serialize-model.md

 	_Examining the dataset_

 	The dataset contains 50,000 movie reviews from the popular [IMDB dataset](https://www.kaggle.com/iarunava/imdb-movie-reviews-dataset).
 The "Text" column contains the text of the reviews.
-The "Sentiment" column contains 0s and 1s indicating whether the corresponding review is negative (0) or positive (1).
+The "Sentiment" column contains 0s and 1s indicating whether a review is negative (0) or positive (1).
 There are 25,000 negative reviews and 25,000 positive ones, forming a very balanced dataset.
 That's always a goal when training a binary-classification model.

 1. Run the following statements in the next cell to clean the data by converting all the text to lowercase, removing punctuation symbols, and eliminating HTML artifacts: